representar-numeros-positivos-en-binario

 How to represent positive integers in binary

-When we work with computers, one of the first things we will need is to store integers (and that was needed back in the day).
+When working with computers, one of the first things we will need is to store integer numbers (and it was needed back in its day as well).

 • Positive natural numbers (1, 2, 3…)

-• Zero (0, here a zero, look how nice, all round)
+• Zero (0, here’s a zero, look how nice it is, all round)

 • Negative numbers (-1, -2, -3…)

-But as we know, internally our computer only knows numbers in binary system.
+But as we know, internally our computer only knows about numbers in the binary system.
 So we will have to see how we can represent our numbers in this system.

-For now, in this article we will see how to encode positive integers and zero (in the next article we will talk about negative numbers).
+For now, in this article we are going to see how to encode positive integers and zero (in the next article we will talk about negative numbers).

 The representation of positive integers is the simplest of all.
-It really doesn’t have much mystery, it’s simply counting upwards (it doesn’t matter if it’s Base 2, Base 10, or Base “whatever”).
+It really isn’t much of a mystery, it’s simply counting upwards (it doesn’t matter if it’s Base 2, Base 10, or Base “whatever”).

-But let’s write it down in some guidelines:
+But let’s write it down in a few guidelines:

 • Zero is zero, in any base

-• From there, we increment based on the base we are working with
+• From there we increment according to the base we are working in

-For example, here are the first 16 positive numbers represented, counting zero, represented in Decimal and Binary systems:
+For example, these would be the first 16 positive numbers represented, counting from zero, represented in Decimal and Binary systems:

 DecimalBinary